mikeleeco/mikeleeco.github.com/content/resume.md

 #### Research Associate, American Institutes for Research
 2015 - present

-* Co-authored the EdSurvey R package for analysis of survey data including NAEP statistical methods; developed R functions from scratch (in addition to accompanying acceptance tests), two vignettes, and a presentation to synthesize the package’s practical use for researchers
+* Co-authored the EdSurvey R package for analysis of survey data using NCES statistical methods, including the development of R functions from scratch (accompanied by acceptance tests), two vignettes, and presentation of the package’s practical use for researchers at 2016 and 2017 AERA workshops
-* Co-authored the NAEPprimer data package on CRAN
+* Co-authored the NAEPprimer data package
-* Collaborated with designers to replicate a visualization using base R graphics tools to produce over 2000 visualizations of student and teacher level survey data to populate a client's summary reports
+* Collaborated with designers to replicate a visualization using base R graphics tools to produce over 2000 visualizations of student and teacher level survey data to populate a client’s summary reports
-* Wrote R scripts to review data sets in longitudinal surveys for compliance with the required data quality objectives
+* Wrote R scripts to review data sets in longitudinal surveys to meet compliance standards
+* Developed over 5 unique animations for social media distribution

 <p></p>